TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 <br />

-Finally we only need to run the following `auth` command and get the hash:
+Finally, we only need to run the following `auth` command and get the hash:

 <br />